-The decision of pilot ratio is highly dependent on application.
+The decision of the pilot ratio is highly dependent on the application.
 For example, the most popular counterbalance valve ratio is 3:1, often used in position-critical applications such as pick and place applications, where control is essential.
-On the flipside, a 10:1 ratio is common amongst high speed and motor control applications where positioning is not critical, and required horsepower is reduced.
+On the flip side, a 10:1 ratio is common amongst high speed and motor control applications where positioning is not critical, and required horsepower is reduced.
 At the end of the day, it is important to remember the following:

 Article contributed by Nate Borries, technical sales associate, Parker Hannifin's Hydraulic Cartridge Systems Division